The process of valuing a company

 You can use your business valuation findings as a planning tool.
 Since you now know what drives your business value, you can effectively plan and make value-enhancing changes in the business.
 The result is increased business worth.

 Tools to do your business valuation

 ValuAdder business valuation software comes with a complete set of business valuation tools to help you prepare for and measure your business worth:

-- Market value comparisons across 425 industries.
+- Market value comparisons by industry.

 - An industry-standard way to measure the value of business goodwill.